HMCS Stadacona: Canadian service

 Stadacona was one of a number of American private yachts acquired by the RCN during the First World War.
 The vessel was commissioned into the RCN on 13 August 1915.
 Stadacona was then sent to the Canadian Vickers shipyard in Montreal, Quebec to fit out.
 The vessel was given one 4 in gun forward and a 12-pounder gun was added aft later in the war.
 The vessel then sailed to Sydney, Nova Scotia to begin her career as a patrol vessel in September.
 In 1916 Stadacona was among the vessels assigned to patrol the Cabot Strait.
 The vessel became flagship of the Canada's East Coast fleet based at Halifax under Vice Admiral Sir Charles Coke on 30 April 1916.
 Stadacona remained flagship of the fleet after Walter Hose took over command from Sir Charles Coke on 14 August.
 In August 1918 the German U-boat U-156 captured the fishing trawler Triumph off the East Coast of Canada.
 Using the trawler to get close to the Atlantic fishing fleets, the Germans sank several Canadian and American fishing trawlers.
 Stadacona was among the vessels dispatched to deal with the submarine.
 However, the Germans scuttled Triumph once the fishing trawler ran out of fuel.

 In early 1919 Stadacona, accompanied by a number of Battle-class trawlers, was sent to the west coast via the Panama Canal.
 She served as a dispatch vessel until being paid off on 31 March 1920, and transferred to government service.
 The vessel was then used primarily used for hydrographic surveys and occasionally for fisheries patrol along the west coast until sold in 1924.

 Sale and subsequent career

 Sold in 1924, Stadacona became the West Coast rum running depot ship Kuyakuzmt during Prohibition before being rebuilt in 1929 at Vancouver as the yacht Lady Stimson.
 In 1931 the yacht was converted to a tugboat and renamed Moonlight Maid.
-During World War II the tugboat was acquired by the United States Army and converted to a cargo vessel in 1942 and operated as the coastal freighter, U.S. Army FS-539.
+During World War II the tugboat was acquired by the United States Army and converted to a cargo vessel in 1942 and operated as the coastal freighter, US Army FS-539.
 In 1948, she was burned for salvage at Seattle, Washington and broken up by Foss Launch & Tug Co.